AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 ```
 **Default constraint

-Assigns the default value to the column
+Assigns the default value to the column if no value is provided to that column during insertion of data .